 This whole roasted chicken is absolutely delicious!
-Although I typically roast the whole chicken in the oven, I also make it one a “drunk chicken” stand in either our charcoal grill or wood smoker.
+Although I typically roast the whole chicken in the oven, I also make in either our charcoal grill or wood smoker.
 Yes, as with pretty much everything, this recipe will taste even more delicious coming straight from the grill or smoker.

 Whole chicken made using this recipe literally falls off the bone when you start cutting it after removing from the oven, grill, or smoker.